himaxwell/himaxwell.github.io/_posts/2023-05-01-concerns-in-ruby-part-2.md

 > Thinking about the messages that our classes can send and respond to yields high-quality (i.e., inexpensively changeable) designs.

-In the next post in this series, we're going to circle back to our discussion of concerns in Ruby and apply these lessons to the use of concerns, once again striving to understand, no just what they are, but also how best to use them.
+In the next post in this series, we're going to circle back to our discussion of concerns in Ruby and apply these lessons to the use of concerns, once again striving to understand, not just what they are, but also how best to use them.

-We'll pick up here next time.
+We'll pick up there next time!